Respond to government child support request

 Take out a calendar and find your court date.

-1. Count backwards on the calendar 9 court days (Monday to Friday, not including any court holidays).
-Your court date is not counted (so it’s day “0”).
+1. Count backwards from your court date on the calendar 9 court days (Monday to Friday, not including any court holidays or other day the court may be closed).

-1. Stop when you get to the 9th court day.
-That’s your deadline.
+1. When you get to the 9th day, stop, this is your deadline to serve.

-After the server hand delivers or mails the papers, they need to fill out and sign a Proof of Service form.
+After the server hand delivers or mails the papers, they need to fill out and sign a Proof of Service for serving the LCSA and one for the other parent.

 It helps if you fill in the top part of the form with the case and court information.

 Your server can then fill in the information about how, when, and where they mailed or delivered the papers.
-Your server must sign and date the form.
+Your server must sign and date the forms.

-Make a copy of the signed form and file the original with the court before your hearing.
+Make a copy of each of the signed Proofs of Service and file the originals with the court before your hearing.

 • Prepare for and go to your court date